From the canyons of the mind, we wander on and stumble blind.

 Just before I became a Christian, I joined a group which met once a week where we could ask questions about the Bible.
 After six months in the group, we all went on a camp together.
 It’s a complicated story, but it was in a country that wasn’t in favour of these kinds of things taking place.
 Fortunately, I was related to some of the people who helped rule the country, so I simply picked up the phone and got permission from the government, through my family, to make this camp happen.

-That is precisely why the gospel is called ‘good news’ – it literally means ‘good news’.
-The reason it’s called that is because it not only reveals truth as it really is (and as God really is, and as the world really is), but it transforms the way that things are.
+That is precisely why the gospel is called ‘good news’, because it not only reveals truth as it really is (and as God really is, and as the world really is), but it transforms the way that things are.
 My closing prayer is that you will personally begin a journey to find out more about the nature of that claim and, by doing so, you will come to experience for yourself how that is possible.